rtic-rs/rtic/book/en/src/by-example/resources.md

 $ cargo run --example lock
 {{#include ../../../../ci/expected/lock.run}}```

+One more note about priorities: choosing a priority higher than what the device supports (that is `1 << NVIC_PRIO_BITS`) will result in a compile error.
+Due to limitations in the language the error is currently far from helpful: it will say something along the lines of "evaluation of constant value failed" and the span of the error will *not* point out to the problematic interrupt value -- we are sorry about this!

 ## Late resources

 Unlike normal `static` variables, which need to be assigned an initial value